 -Speech and Language Disorders in Adults (10.5 ECTS)

 -Introduction to clinical practice in speech and language pathology and audiology (7.5 credits)

 -Independent study in speech and language pathology (7.5 credits)

 I am also regularly responsible for courses at advanced level (free-standing courses) and I have coordinated doctoral courses.

 Additional teaching activities include supervision of degree projects for the Study programme in SLP and Master’s degree (30 credits) and supervision of doctoral students (Joakim Gustafsson and Ineke Samson as main supervisor and Helena Hybbinette as co-supervisor).

-I have a strong commitment to internationalisation and to providing opportunities for international exchange for students at the Karolinska Institute.
-I am responsible for internationalisation activities at the Study programme in SLP, KI since 2016 and I am also a member of the Reference group for internationalization (RGI) at KI (representing CLINTEC).
+I have a strong commitment to internationalization and to providing opportunities for international exchange for students at the Karolinska Institute.
+I am responsible for internationalization activities at the study programme in SLP, KI since 2016 and I am also a member of the Reference group for internationalization (RGI) at KI (representing CLINTEC).

 Studies of speech, voice and language in individuals with neurological disease or injury.
 Symtoms and prevalence are studied and related to neuroimaging findings.
 Assessment methods, also including assessment of communicative participation, are developed and studies of self-perceived communication problems and intervention received in different neurological conditions are performed.

 Effects of SLP-interventions, especially intensive treatment for individuals with communication disorders secondary to neurological disease and injury are also studied.

 Voice use in everyday life, data from recordings in studio environment and everyday life situations are compared and effects of feedback regarding voice sound pressure level is studied with an ambulatory phonation monitor in individuals with Parkinson’s disease.